Blog

 The original polishing plant imitative was unsuccessful, but the British acquiescence to allow the customs-free import of rough led to the establishment of a number of rudimentary polishing plants in Tel Aviv, mainly by Belgian and Dutch immigrants.
 In 1937 the first fully-fledged diamond factory was set up in the nearby town of Petah Tikva.
 That same year, the first trade association, the Palestine Diamond Club, was founded in Tel Aviv.

 Following Nazi Germany’s occupation in 1940 of Holland and Belgium, the diamond plants in Amsterdam and Antwerp fell silent.
 In an effort to keep the business afloat, De Beers pushed for the growth of alternative manufacturing centers, among them pre-state Israel.
-In Tel Aviv, Petah Tikvah and a new cutting center in Netanya, the number of workers employed in the industry rose to some 4,000 people, and by the end of the war exports of polished diamonds stood at about $16 million.
+In Tel Aviv, Petah Tikva and a new cutting center in Netanya, the number of workers employed in the industry rose to some 4,000 people, and by the end of the war exports of polished diamonds stood at about $16 million.

 But with the return of peace of Europe, the supply of rough diamonds to the fledgling cutting centers dried up, as De Beers fulfilled a promise to support Antwerp’s struggle to revive its dormant industry.
-Nonetheless, although the number people employed in the cutting factories of Tel Aviv, Petah Tikvah and Netanya was more than halved, the nucleus of a diamond industry remained.
+Nonetheless, although the number of people employed in the cutting factories of Tel Aviv, Petah Tikvah and Netanya was more than halved, the nucleus of a diamond industry remained.

 Two years following the establishment of the modern State of Israel in 1948, De Beers began regular sales of rough diamonds to Israeli factories, and the long-term future of the industry was secured.